openservicebrokerapi/servicebroker/spec.md

 If the query parameter described above is present, and the broker executes the request asynchronously, the broker MUST return the asynchronous response `202 ACCEPTED`.
 The response body SHOULD be the same as if the broker were serving the request synchronously.

-An asynchronous response triggers the platform marketplace to poll the endpoint `GET /v2/service_instances/:guid/last_operation` until the broker indicates that the requested operation has succeeded or failed.
+An asynchronous response triggers the platform marketplace to poll the relevant `last_operation` until the broker indicates that the requested operation has succeeded or failed.
 Brokers MAY include a status message with each response for the `last_operation` endpoint that provides visibility to end users as to the progress of the operation.

+Once a broker has returned the asynchronous response `202 ACCEPTED`, the relevant `last_operation` endpoint MUST be ready to respond to polling requests immediately.

 #### Blocking Operations ####

 The marketplace MUST ensure that service brokers do not receive requests for an instance while an asynchronous operation is in progress.
 For example, if a broker is in the process of provisioning an instance asynchronously, the marketplace can not allow any update, bind, unbind, or deprovision requests to be made through the platform.
 A user who attempts to perform one of these actions while an operation is already in progress MUST receive an HTTP 400 response with the error message: `Another operation for this service instance is in progress`.

-## Polling Last Operation
+## Polling Last Service Instance Operation

-When a broker returns status code `202 ACCEPTED` for [provision](#provisioning), [update](#updating_service_instance), or [deprovision](#deprovisioning), the platform will begin polling the `/v2/service_instances/:guid/last_operation` endpoint to obtain the state of the last requested operation.
-The broker response MUST contain the field `state` and MAY contain the field `description`.
+When a broker returns status code `202 ACCEPTED` for [provision](#provisioning), [update](#updating_service_instance) or [deprovision](#deprovisioning), the platform will begin polling the `/v2/service_instances/:instance_id/last_operation` endpoint to obtain the state of the last requested operation.
+The broker response MUST contain the field `state` and an optional field `description`.

 Valid values for `state` are `in progress`, `succeeded`, and `failed`.
 The platform will poll the `last_operation` endpoint as long as the broker returns `"state": "in progress"`.
 Returning `"state": "succeeded"` or `"state": "failed"` will cause the platform to cease polling.
 The value provided for `description` will be passed through to the platform API client and can be used to provide additional detail for users about the progress of the operation.